kevinwidjaja21/linux-on-devices/README.md

 * [Kupfer](https://kupfer.gitlab.io/devices/index.html)
 * [Sineware ProLinux 2](https://sineware.ca/prolinux/)

 Obviously, you can compile your own distro if your phone has a good mainline kernel support.
-PostmarketOS has a [list of device](https://wiki.postmarketos.org/wiki/Devices) that can run it with varying levle of support any of this can technically run other distro.
-One advantage of PostmarketOs is it has very small image size which enables it to eb installed in devices with small storage space.
-It also has a dedicated application to compile it for different phones with varying different option and tools to port mainline linux to a new phone.
+PostmarketOS has a [list of devices](https://wiki.postmarketos.org/wiki/Devices) that can run it with varying level of support and any of these device can technically run other distro.
+One advantage of PostmarketOs is it has very small image size which enables it to be installed in devices with small storage space.
+It also has a [dedicated application] to compile it for different phones with varying different option and tools to port mainline linux to a new phone.

 ### I just want to run mainstream Linux.
 I don't care about kernel version.